-Occasionally, in animal allergic individuals, introduction of animal hair into the eye by touching or rubbing can set off a very dramatic and severe acute reaction in the eye.
+Sometimes, in people allergic to animals, if animal hair gets into the eye by touching or rubbing, it can cause a very dramatic and severe sudden allergic reaction in the eye.

-Diagnosis of Allergic Conjunctivitis is made by your doctor when typical symptoms are present, an examination of the conjunctiva reveals typical changes and allergy tests confirm the presence of sensitivity to common allergens.
+Diagnosis of allergic conjunctivitis is made by your doctor when typical symptoms are present, an examination of the conjunctiva reveals typical changes and allergy tests show sensitivity to common allergens.

 More serious forms of allergic eye disease must be managed by specialist eye doctors and allergy specialists.